jednano/react-bem/README.md

 export default createBEMBlock(Foo)
 ```

-The `Baz` component here is an BEM element component and looks like this:
+The `Bar` component here is an BEM element component and looks like this:

 ```tsx
 // Bar.tsx